jpegleg/enchantress/README.md

 While in most cases just the interactive password is sufficient and more secure, there are cases where enchantress is needed in automation and the environment variable and interactive password are not good options.
 In such a case use the `file_password.toml` to store the key material on disk.
 Don't use double quotes in the value of enchantress_password.

-When the `file_password.toml` is in place, the options for environment variables are not available.
+When the `file_password.toml` is in place, the options for environment variables are not available and the prompt for a password is skipped..

 ## Using enchantress as a library

 While enchantress is a tool, the functions are also exposed as a library as of v0.1.4.

+While the enchantress tool works hard to provide security, the functions from the library by themeselves to not protect you from bad choices in function usage.

 As of v0.1.6, GCM mode functions are in the library as well.
 These functions have the same name but with `aead_` in front, so `encrypt_file` is the CTR version and `aead_encrypt_file` is the GCM version.